Three tightly-integrated thrusts for challenging transformations

 - Facilitate strategic / business planning retreats;

-- Support the execution of the business plan in various ways − including change leadership coaching − while reinforcing the efforts to change the culture and build nimble change capabilities.
+- Support the execution of the business plan in various ways − including strategic transformation advisory for individual leaders and teams − while reinforcing the efforts to change the culture and build nimble change capabilities.

 Thrust #2: Leadership & change capability building

 Change execution is a game of proximity.
 Distant leaders cannot play the game effectively, whether you measure distance in terms of geography or hierarchical levels.
 Local leaders – throughout the organization and at all levels – represent the true keystone of change.
 That is because they have significantly more influence on their people than any distant senior executives.